GSA/digitalgov.gov/content/sources/source_gsa.md

 # View this page at https://digital.gov/sources/gsa
 # Learn how to edit our pages at https://workflow.digital.gov

-# What is the headline of this promo?
+# The slug name should match the name of the agency or team in the image (e.g., gsa-logo.png or 18f-logo.png)
 slug: gsa

 # Source Name
 name: "General Services Administration"

 # Keep it short — should be no longer than 10 words.
-summary: "GSA's mission is to deliver the best customer experience and value in real estate, acquisition, and technology services to the government and the American people."
+summary: ""

 # What is the URL for this product or service?
 # Primary Domain — the link to your website, blog homepage, or news feed. (e.g., https://18f.gsa.gov/)
 # Note: We'll automatically add ?dg to the end of your URL, to help you track links back to your site.
 domain: "https://www.gsa.gov"

-# Images need to be 250x250 px with a transparent background
+# Images need to be 250x250 px with a transparent background.
 # Upload new images to Github in the /static/logos/ folder
 # https://github.com/GSA/digitalgov.gov/tree/main/static/source/
-# The filename should reflect the name of the agency or team (e.g., gsa-logo.png or 18f-logo.png)
+# The filename should match the name of the agency or team in the image (e.g., gsa-logo.png or 18f-logo.png)
 logo: gsa

 # To find the favicon, view source on the page you're pointing to and search for "favicon" or "icon".
 The path to the icon should be near the top.